Real Option Pricing using Quantum Computers: Preliminaries

 Figure \ref{cir:initialisation} depicts schematically this process.

 Once the circuit is correctly initialised, an evolution operator must be applied.
-This evolution operator acts upon three individual registers as follows:
+This evolution operator $U_{\Delta t}$ acts upon three individual registers as follows:

 where the update rule is given, for instance, by Equation \eqref{eq:euler_maruyama}.
-After repeatedly applying the operator $U_{\Delta t}$ defined in Equation \eqref{eq:update_rule}, the final quantum state $\ket{S}$ is:
+Note that other update rules can be used instead.
+After repeatedly applying the operator $U_{\Delta t}$ defined in Equation \eqref{eq:update_rule}, the final quantum state $\ket{S}$ :

-where $\mathcal{K} = J^M$ are the number of possible paths defined by the given (space and time) discretization and $p_S(S_k)$ is the probability of generating the path $S_k$.
+where $M$ is the number of time steps, $\mathcal{K} = J^M$ are the number of possible paths defined by the given (space and time) discretization and $p_S(S_k)$ is the probability of generating the path $S_k$.
 Figure \ref{reg:all_steps} depicts schematically this process.

 So far, a quantum circuit has been built which samples paths with the same probability as the classical circuit does.
-Moreover, the computational cost of one execution of the circuit is equivalent to one execution of the classical circuit.
-In other words, the number of gates needed to sample one path from the classical and the quantum circuit is ``the same'', since the classical circuit can always be translated to a quantum one using Toffoli gates (see \cite{nielsen_chuang}).
+Moreover, the computational cost of one execution of the circuit is equivalent to one execution of the classical circuit, \emph{i.e.}, the number of gates needed to sample one path from the classical and the quantum circuit is ``the same'', since the classical circuit can always be translated to a quantum one using Toffoli gates (see \cite{nielsen_chuang}, for example).
 However, note that classical and quantum gates are not directly comparable.